Love Song to My Major Gift Prospect List!

 I’m admitting it.
 I’m warped.

-I love deep reconnaissance, finding out what’s in a prospective donor’s heart and mind.
+What was so much fun for me?
+For one thing, I love deep reconnaissance, when I try to find out what’s in a prospective donor’s heart and mind.

-But let’s look at the down side of Major Gift Prospect Lists:
+But, on the other hand, let’s look at the down side of Major Donor Prospect Lists:

 What happens if you DON’T have an up-to-date Major Gift Prospect List?

-If these people are not rated and qualified, then you have no way of knowing how to set priorities.
+The worst thing is – you don’t have a systemized way to figure out what to do next with your prospects.
+If these people are not rated and qualified, then you have no way of knowing how to set your own priorities.

-• Should you have coffee with the lovely widow who lives down the street?
+- Should you have coffee with the nice widow who lives down the street?

 No prospect has a systematic followup plan because you are always on the road calling on people, too busy to file call reports or plan thoughtful next steps.